 Pros: Multiple carrier support, long range cellular diversity antennas maximize signal strength, wired WAN support for users who have wired internet access (DSL/CABLE), wired LAN support for desktops or wired printers or other items, high power 2G wireless antenna for maximum range, 12v power ports (no inverter needed).

-Cons: Expensive at $500+, not really portable, once you install in your rig its primary use will be in your rig, no roof antenna – this is best if you have cellular data and do not rely on wireless.
+Cons: Expensive at $300-$500+ depending on the model, not really portable, once you install in your rig its primary use will be in your rig, no roof antenna – this is best if you have cellular data and do not rely on wireless.

 Pepewave also makes a portable option that has many of the features of it’s older cousin but for a fraction of the price.
 The Pepwave Surf on the Go Mobile Router is a feature packed mobile router capable of picking up campground wifi as well as connecting to a USB cellular modem.
 The device also has a single wired ethernet port allowing you to connect a wired device (or a switch to connect multiple wired devices).
 The unit comes with suction cups allowing it to be window mounted inside of your RV so that it can pickup campground wifi signals in addition to using USB cellular modems.
 The wireless antenna in this unit is quite a bit larger than that used by a MiFi improving your wireless range near your coach.
 This is an excellent option for those looking to improve their connectivity options while also keeping the portability and budget under control.